-- (7) Further to Note 1B to the financial statements as at December 31, 2004, in the matter of payment of royalties to the Government of Israel, on May 2, 2005, the Company received a copy of a letter dated April 20, 2005, sent by the Director General of the Ministry of Communications and the Deputy Supervisor of Budgets at the Ministry of Finance to the Director General of the Government Companies Authority, setting out the position of the Ministries of Communications and Finance on the matter of the obligation of the holders of international telecommunications licenses and of fixed-line domestic telecommunications licenses to pay royalties.
-According to the letter, following the recommendations of the committee for formulating policy and rules for opening fixed-line communications to competition, against the background of the process of sale of the State's holdings in the Company and as part of the preparations for the implementation of number portability service throughout the telecommunications sector, the Telecommunications Regulations (Royalties) will be amended by the Ministries and brought for the approval by the Minister of Communications, the Minister of Finance and the Knesset Finance Committee, as required by law, so that commencing January 1, 2006, an annual reduction of 0.5% will be made in the rate of the royalties paid by those licensees until a rate of 1% is reached in 2010. - (8) Further to Note 1E(1)(a) to the financial statements as at December 31, 2004, concerning updates to the Company's tariffs: - a.
-On May 5, 2005, the Company received a letter from the Director General of the Ministry of Communications dated May 4, 2005, which was sent to the Director General of the Government Companies Authority, the subject of which was amendment to the Communications Regulations (Calculation and linkage of payments for telecommunications services), 5763-2003 ("the Regulations"), which set out the mechanism for annual updating applicable to the controlled tariffs of the Company.
-In the course of dealing with the annual update of the Company's tariffs, professional persons at the Ministry of Communications became aware that a certain minor modification was required to the method of calculation described in the Regulations, so as to enable more precise measurement of the data used in calculating the annual efficiency factor.
+According to the letter, following the recommendations of the committee for formulating policy and rules for opening fixed-line communications to competition, against the background of the process of sale of the State's holdings in the Company and as part of the preparations for the implementation of number portability service throughout the telecommunications sector, the Telecommunications Regulations (Royalties) will be amended by the Ministries and brought for the approval of the Minister of Communications, the Minister of Finance and the Knesset Finance Committee, as required by law, so that commencing January 1, 2006, a reduction of 0.5% will be made each year in the rate of the royalties paid by those licensees until a rate of 1% is reached in 2010.

+- (8) Further to Note 1E(1)(a) to the financial statements as at December 31, 2004, concerning updates of the Company's tariffs: - a.
+On May 5, 2005, the Company received a letter from the Director General of the Ministry of Communications dated May 4, 2005, which was sent to the Government Companies Authority, the subject of which was amendment of the Communications Regulations (Calculation and linkage of payments for telecommunications services), 5763-2003 ("the Regulations"), which set out the mechanism for annual updating applicable to the controlled tariffs of the Company.
+In the course of dealing with the annual update of the Company's tariffs, professional persons at the Ministry of Communications became aware that a certain minor modification was required in the method of calculation described in the Regulations, so as to enable more precise measurement of the data used in calculating the annual efficiency factor.

 The immediate effect of the adjustment will reduce the revenues of the Company by approximately NIS 30 million per year in each of the years of the arrangement (through the end of 2007).
-Beyond that, the effects of the adjustment applicable from the June 2006 update could significantly increase the reduction to Company revenues, to the extent that the change in the formula of the calculation results in a higher efficiency factor in the subsequent updates, which apply from June 2006 to the end of the arrangement period.
+Beyond that, the effects of the adjustment applicable from the June 2006 update could means even lower revenues than aforesaid, to the extent that the change in the calculation formula also results in a higher efficiency factor in the subsequent updates, which apply from June 2006 to the end of the arrangement period,.